CDG - LAX

 • Which airlines offer Wi-Fi service onboard planes from Paris Charles de Gaulle Airport to Los Angeles?

-Delta, Air France, KLM, and French Bee offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Los Angeles flight route.
+All the following airlines offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Los Angeles flight route: Delta, Air France, Lufthansa, French Bee, KLM, and United Airlines.

 • Which aircraft models fly most regularly from Paris Charles de Gaulle Airport to Los Angeles?